 Mrs Alhalwachi closes the second video by referencing the vital role female business owners, investors, and entrepreneurs continue to play in education in the region.
 She estimates that nearly 50% of universities and colleges in the region are owned by women, with the majority of private schools in Bahrain owned by women.
 Women also reportedly play a key role in owning or financing education projects in Saudi Arabia, Turkey, and Dubai.

 After the Arab Spring

-In a recent presentation at the ICEF Dubai Workshop, Mrs Alhalwachi highlighted the wealth of new education opportunities across the Middle East and North Africa (MENA) region, driven both by demographics and increased investment.
+In a recent presentation at ICEF Dubai, Mrs Alhalwachi highlighted the wealth of new education opportunities across the Middle East and North Africa (MENA) region, driven both by demographics and increased investment.
 Nearly 70% of the population across the region is under 30, and despite massive investment, governments are struggling to meet the demand for education.

 The events of the Arab Spring, she said, produced an articulate, well-educated cohort of young people who have continued to press governments for new spending in education.
 The instability of some countries following the Arab Spring has left many youth in the region interested in studying abroad, and many of these students have chosen to study in Dubai.

 One example of Dubai’s role as a key hub for students from the region is the massive Dubai International Academic City (DIAC) development.
 Billed as “the world’s largest Free Zone dedicated to higher education,” DIAC is an 18 million square foot state-of-the-art campus involving institutions from ten countries and hosting over 20,000 students from 125 countries.